 Getting a divorce in New York State can be broken down into four basic steps.
 Each step is somewhat complicated, and an attorney can help guide you through the process.
-Nevertheless, there are essentially four steps.

 Step 2: Assuming that your spouse responds to the service of the verified complaint and other paperwork, your attorney and your spouse’s attorney will engage in some conversations about whether or not the divorce can be resolved without having to involve a judge and have a trial.

 I note that Step 1 and Step 2 are actually interchangeable.
 Some people decide that they want to get divorced, they discuss the fact that they want to be divorced as a couple, and then, before they file for divorce, they come to an agreement, called a separation agreement.
 If they file for divorce and then come to an agreement, it’s called a settlement agreement.
-A separation agreement and a settlement agreement are essentially the same thing.
-Both cover all of the necessary elements to make sure that your divorce can be granted.
+A separation agreement and a settlement agreement are essentially the same things.
+Both cover all of the necessary topics to make sure that your divorce can be granted.